Neestackich/SpottingScope/README.md

 ### What would I improve if I had more time?

 - **Build better architechture**.
 First of all Apple MVC brings alot of problems to developer.
 In case of increase of app's functionality scope viewcontroller will have too many different responsobilities that leads to **Massive view controller**.
-Also it will be pretty difficult to test it properly via unit tests with mocks. **MVVM** pattern comes to our aid.
+Also it will be pretty difficult to test it properly via unit tests with mocks. **MVVM** pattern comes to our aid with proper DI built in mind.
 - **Add reactivness** to handle images loading, authorization and reliably handle data chains.
 - **Unit/UI testing** to provide great test code coverage to avoid unexpected bugs.
 - **Add pinch zoom gesture** to allow the user to zoom image with gestures on image preview screen in addition to navbar button.